Home | Models | In Stock | About Harps | Our Shop | Music | Endorsements | Contact | Guarantee | About Ordering

 6. Tuning Pin Slippage

 Sometimes when you get a new harp, the tuning pins will slip.
-This is due to the change in humidity possibly in it's new home or during shipping.
+This is possibly due to the change in humidity possibly in its new home or during shipping.

-The tuning pins are tapered so that the diameter of the pin gets larger on the side that the tuning key fits.
-De-tune the string about a half of a turn, and then as you turn the pin to tune the string back up, push the pin in.
+The tuning pins are tapered so that the diameter of the pin gets larger on the side where the tuning key fit onto the tuning pin.
+Lower the tone of the string about a half of a turn, and then as you turn the pin to tune the string back up, push the pin in.
 You can provide counter pressure by bracing the neck of the harp with your left hand, while pushing in with the key in your right.

 This video will demonstrate this.
 0:56